optimizely/fullstack-labs/packages/react-sdk/README.md

 # Usage

 ## `<OptimizelyProvider>`

-Tequired at the root level.
+Required at the root level.
 Leverages React’s `Context` API to allow access to the OptimizelySDKWrapper to components like `<OptimizelyFeature>` and `<OptimizelyExperiment>`.

 *props*
 * `optimizely : OptimizelySDK` Instance of the OptimizelySDK from `@optimizely/js-web-sdk`